agentcommunity/docs/SETUP.md

 ### Common Issues

 **Build Failures:**
-- Check Next.js and Fumadocs versions
+- Ensure Node.js 22.x in CI (Vercel default is fine).
+Locally, use `pnpm env use --global 22` or nvm.
+- Clear Vercel build cache when bumping versions or lockfiles.
+- We intentionally pin `fumadocs-mdx` to `11.6.11` to avoid `zod` peer pulls in 11.8.x.
-- Verify content file formats
+- Verify content file formats and check for broken imports.
-- Check for broken imports

 **Content Not Loading:**
 - Verify file paths in content directories